SADDLE

 es: ZÓCALO AZULEJOS

 Skirting tiles are made to go round the edge of the wall that joins the floor and are of the same, strong materials as floor tiles.
-Some firms make skirting tiles and corners external and internal to match with a floor tile.
+Some firms make skirting tiles and external and internal corners to match with a floor tile.

 Skirting Tiles; a) Straight b) Curved c) Corner outwards d) Corner inwards

-Slabs are clay rolled out into flat, even pieces that can be any shape or size, usually square or rectangle.
+Slabs are clay rolled out into flat, even pieces that can be any shape or size, usually square or rectangular.
 They are draped over or into plate molds, rolled around cylinders to make tubes or built up into geometric forms like boxes and cut to make tiles.

 es: PLACAS - Construcción de cajas